 - Add the flour/starch one-third at a time, gently drawing crosses through the mixture with the chopsticks to incorporate it.
 (Do not whisk or over-mix, it's fine for tempura batter to have lumps.)

 - Test your oil by adding a drop of batter, if it sizzles and floats you're ready to fry.

-- Add a couple of ice cubes to the batter and mix to make it extra cold. (optional)
+- Add 2 ice cubes to the batter and mix to make it extra cold. (optional)

-- Dry the eggplant pieces with kitchen paper and coat them thin layer of flour.
+- Dry the eggplant pieces with kitchen paper and dust them with a thin layer of flour.

 - Dip them in the batter and then carefully place them into the oil.
 Make sure not to overfill the pot.
 (Keep the batter in the fridge between batches.)